- Advertisement -spot_img

 Gamers tend to reuse the same password across different platforms.
 Cybercriminals who access user’s login credentials can then launch all sorts of attacks against the gaming platforms.
 Even so, many video game players like to “hack” the games they play to gain an advantage over their fellow players.
 Online players, many excited by the thrill of hacking, may take the next step and try to hack the platform’s network.

-BlackCloak also revealed a number of vulnerabilities in the credentials used by the C-suite executive at video game platforms.
+BlackCloak also revealed several vulnerabilities in the credentials used by the C-suite executive on video game platforms.
 98% of the passwords analyzed were located in clear text on the Dark Web.
-Amongst these, 68% of the passwords were linked with the executive’s personal email address.
+Among these, 68% of the passwords were linked to the executive’s email address.
 What’s more, 34% of the executives recycled passwords or used the same password with a slight modification on multiple accounts.

-Another research from April 2020 found that the daily number of blocked efforts to direct players to malicious gaming-themed sites surged by 54%, compared to January 2020.
+Another study from April 2020 found that the daily number of blocked efforts to direct players to malicious gaming-themed sites surged by 54% compared to January 2020.
 In the same month, the number of blocked attempts to force players onto phishing pages for one of the most popular gaming platforms also reached a whopping 40% compared to February 2020.

-The past few months have shown that online gamers are highly susceptible to falling for clicking on malicious links or falling for phishing attacks when it comes to online games – whether they’re eager for a chat will help them beat the game or looking to find pirated game versions.
+The past few months have shown that online gamers are highly susceptible to clicking on malicious links or falling for phishing attacks when it comes to online games, whether they’re eager for a chat that will help them beat the game or looking to find pirated game versions.

-Security experts recommend at-home players who play and work on the same machine to be especially wary of cyber threats.
+Security experts recommend that at-home players who play and work on the same machine be especially wary of cyber threats.

 There is a great chance that many of today’s bad actors were introduced to hacking through altering video games.
 It’s possible that many ethical hackers, such as ransomware or bug bounty hunters, “entered the game” the same way.

-Topiary, a superstar among hackers and an associate in the internet group Anonymous – now promotes ethical hacking in schools and elsewhere.
-Topiary has modified games, the same ones that got him hooked into this craft.
-The problem here is that governments increasingly see gaming as a major threat – as a route to hacking.
+Topiary, a superstar among hackers and an associate of the internet group Anonymous, now promotes ethical hacking in schools and elsewhere.
+Topiary has modified games—the same ones that got him hooked on this craft.
+The problem here is that governments increasingly see gaming as a major threat—as a route to hacking.
 Of course, this gaming path doesn’t always lead to hacker life, but if you ask a programmer or someone into the tech world where they started, game modification is one of them.

 Secure gaming and store accounts